 Are there tuition expenses to attend a cyber charter school?

 No. Cyber charter schools are tuition-free public schools, so you will have no expenses beyond the usual school supplies you might choose to buy if you attended school at your local district.
 In fact, all computers, books, curriculum, and necessary materials are provided by the cyber charter school.

 Do colleges and universities accept diplomas from cyber charter schools?

 Yes, diplomas earned at a cyber charter school are accepted at post-secondary institutions just as they are from your local school district.
 Students who attend cyber charter schools have attended some of the finest colleges and universities in the country, including Ivy League universities.
-At PA Virtual Charter School, the Class of 2019 was offered $745,545 in scholarships.
+At PA Virtual Charter School, the Class of 2020 was offered $1.2 Million in scholarships.